 News and Events

-Model Arab League club wins awards at conference
+Model Arab League club travels to D.C.

+This was the fourth year that UALR students participated in this conference.
 The International Simulations Association regularly competes in Model United Nations and Model Arab League conferences throughout the school year, as well as hosting a conference at UALR for local high and regional high schools.

 For more information, please contact the faculty advisor, Dr. Rebecca Glazier at firstname.lastname@example.org or at 501-569-3331.